Nsikanekpo/scrape_ops/chocolatescraper/README.md

 pip install -r requirements.txt
 ```

-4. Create the `.env` file (see above) and fill in your database credentials.
+4. Create the `.env` file (see above) and fill in your database and ScrapeOps API credentials.

 5. Ensure your PostgreSQL database is running and the `chocolate_products` table exists:
 ```sql